flowchart TB A[Features.] --> B(Parameters) B --> D[Properties, \n Characteristics] D --> C(Distribution) B --> C

 guidance to judges on whether a disputed rent is a fair or not

-is to identify very low or very hight rents by correcting for the explanatory variables
+purpose is to identify very low or very hight rents by correcting for the explanatory variables

 similar in detecting “outliers”